BETALAB-team/NEST-UBEM-processing-tools/README.md

 The project needs four input files.

 1. Census tract shapefile for the desired region.
-This data is downloadable from [link](https://www.istat.it/it/archivio/104317#accordions "the ISTAT website.")
+This data is downloadable from [the ISTAT website.](https://www.istat.it/it/archivio/104317#accordions )

 The shapefile can be found under the section "**Basi territoriali - dati definitivi (1991-2011)**"

-2. Census tract indicators, which is a csv file that can be found in the [link](https://www.istat.it/it/archivio/104317#accordions "same link").
+2. Census tract indicators, which is a csv file that can be found in the [same link](https://www.istat.it/it/archivio/104317#accordions).

 This file can be found under the section "**Variabili censuarie (1991-2011)**"